A hands-on review of Wondershare Filmora X video editing software with enhanced user experience and comparisons with other tools:

 Filmora X now comes with a Dark/Light Skin UI Switch feature that allows users to switch between interfaces that are originally bright or suitably darker, pertaining to your preference for a considerably more comfortable experience.

-Then there is the innocuous, yet quite imperative feature of Keyboard Shortcut Customization that allows users to edit their videos faster with the help of hotkey commands.
+Then there is the innocuous, yet quite an imperative feature of Keyboard Shortcut Customization that allows users to edit their videos faster with the help of hotkey commands.

 There is also the addition of Audio Ducking, which makes drowning background music over footage incredibly convenient with just one click.
 This feature is fundamental, especially when trying to make the dialogue in a video more audible.